Akash-HC/TerraformProject-ASG_ALB_Route53/README.md

-# Web hosting with AWS ASG, ALB, and Route 53
+# Web hosting with AWS ASG, ALB, and Route 53 using Terraform

 ## Overview